 - Titles II and III of the Americans with Disabilities Act of 1990, which prohibit discrimination based upon disability at, respectively, public and private schools and institutions and also guarantee reasonable accommodations in education

 - The Age Discrimination Act of 1975, which prohibits age discrimination, and

 - The Due Process Clause of the Fourteenth Amendment, which guarantees students and others due process of law.

 Of course, this list of legal obligations on an educational institution is not exhaustive.
-Depending upon the circumstances, a person may also have other freedoms and protections, such as a freedom of speech under the First Amendment or to be free from bullying or other forms of conduct in violation of Virginia laws.
-Ensuring representation by an attorney who is well-versed in the highly-specialized and nuanced area of education law is a first and critical step to safeguarding rights in academia.
+Depending upon the circumstances, a student may also have other freedoms and protections, such as a freedom of speech under the First Amendment or to be free from bullying or other forms of conduct in violation of Virginia laws.
+Ensuring representation by an education attorney in Virginia who is well-versed in the highly-specialized and nuanced area of education law is a first and critical step to safeguarding rights in academia.

-Simopoulos Law has more than fifteen years of state and federal experience and has handled complex and high-profile cases and matters involving discrimination, harassment, hazing, and bullying at educational institutions.
-It knows that such discrimination and harassment can occur at any time in an educational experience, from the date of a first application for admission all the way to graduation day itself.
-Having been in the trenches with schools, colleges, and institutions for many years, Simopoulos Law possesses the insight necessary to address educational issues that arise.
+Simopoulos Law has nearly two decades of state and federal experience and has handled complex and high-profile education law cases and matters involving discrimination, harassment, hazing, and bullying at educational institutions.
+We know that such discrimination and harassment can occur at any time in an educational experience, from the date of a first application for admission all the way to graduation day itself.
+Having been in the trenches with schools, colleges, and institutions for many years, Simopoulos Law possesses the particular insight necessary to assess and address educational issues that arise.

 - Tuition Disputes